hsk81/rpc.js/README.md

 Using this example, the client-server system ends up being an experiment to measure the performance capacity of WebSockets on a local system.

-## Server: Python with Tornado
+## Server: Node.js with ws

 Upon receiving a message the server reflects it immediately back as it is, without any further processing.
-It has been implemented using [Python] with [Tornado] - a web framework and asynchronous networking library.
+It has been implemented using [Node.js] with again [ws].

 ## Building the client/server